-Because the cut of country-style ribs can differ from butcher to butcher, and because they are often boneless strips of meat, the cooking method will vary depending on which type of country-style ribs you have, such as slow cooking.
+Because the cut of country style ribs can differ from butcher to butcher, and because they are often boneless strips of meat, the cooking method will vary depending on which type of country style pork ribs you have, such as slow cooking.

 There are three main ways to cook boneless country style ribs: grilling, smoking, and crockpot cooking, each of which suits a particular type of cut.

 Check whether you're getting ribs from the loin or shoulder with your butcher.

 How to Grill Country Style Ribs With BBQ Sauce

-If your country-style ribs are the pork rib chops from the loin, then grilling them with BBQ sauce is your best bet as the meat is leaner.
+If your slow-cooked country style ribs are the pork rib chops from the loin, then grilling them with BBQ sauce is your best bet as the meat is leaner.

-As "Meathead" Goldwyn suggests, "They are pork chops, meatier and less fatty than real ribs, and should be cooked like chops, not ribs" .
+"They are pork chops, meatier and less fatty than real ribs, and should be cooked like chops, not ribs." - "Meathead" Goldwyn

 These cuts cook quickly as they are boneless and remain juicy from their marbled fat, unlike some beef short ribs recipes.

 How to Smoke Country Style Pork Ribs

-Smoke them low and slow at about 225⁰F for about four hours.
-As Jeff Phillips, a star smoker, advises, boneless country-style ribs "are a great option when you are trying to get food on the table in a relatively short period." - Jeff Phillips, a star smoker
+''Boneless country style ribs "are a great option when you are trying to get food on the table in a relatively short period." - Jeff Phillips, a star smoker

 How to Cook These Ribs in a Crockpot

-Prepare them with the same BBQ flavors you'd use for spare ribs or baby back ribs, and let them simmer for a few hours or even a whole day using a slow cooking process.
+Prepare them with the same BBQ sauce flavors you'd use for baby back ribs, and let them simmer for a few hours or even a whole day using a slow cooking process.